-We are big fans of the Nature's Path – Envirokidz brand and the quality organic products they make.
+We are big fans of Nature’s Path – Envirokidz brand and the quality organic products they make.
 Not to mention 1% of all Envirokidz sales support animal habitat conservation and education programs around the world.
 They also have a great program called the ecokeepers program that is about getting kids outside and discovering the world around them to develop a life-long relationship with nature.
 Numerous studies show that kids who spend time outdoors are:

 - happier and less stressed

 - can experience a reduction in ADHD symptoms, and